quantology/autoargs/README.md

  - add more examples
  - better readme...
  - custom class for annotating args that lets you do more than one thing at once
+ - if you have any ideals, send me a note or open an issue on the github at https://github.com/metaperture/autoargs